udtrokia/Radiancy/markdown/basquiat/blockchain.md

 pub struct Blockchain { pub blocks: Vec<Block> }
 ```

 `Vector` seems like the basic type `array`, what make them different is: We don't need to define the arrays` content specificly.
-We can change it, expand it, even more reduce it.
+We can change it, expand it, even reduce it.

-The way we define a `Vec` is:
+The way we defining a `Vec` is:

 ```rust
 let x: Vec<T> = vec![..]
 ```
-+ Vec<T> means a series Vector of type `<T>` type.
++ Vec<T> means a series of Vector of type `<T>` type.
 + `vec!` is a macro to create `Vector`

 ## Borrow && Self

 #### Borrow

 Borrow covers a wide range of issues.
-This article we only introduce one aspect.
-If want to read the complete, I recommend you to read my independent rust notes or read the docs.
+In this article we only introduce __one__ aspect.
+If want to understand the complete, I recommend you to read my independent rust notes or read the docs.

 ```
 pub fn get_prev_hash(&self)
 ```
 If you remember what happened to `mut`.
-I think you've already knowed what does `Borrow` exactly mean.
-I use the value with the internal storage we have already setted. `&some_var` means `Borrow`.
+I think you've already  grasped what does `Borrow` exactly mean.
+I used the value in the internal storage we have already setted. `&some_var` means `Borrow`.

 #### Self